 About the ED Games Expo

-All of the education technologies at the ED Games Expo are developed with support of more than 30 programs in the Federal government, including the Small Business Innovation Research (SBIR) programs at the U.S. Department of Education's Institute of Education Sciences (IES), the National Science Foundation, the National Institutes of Health, and the Department of Agriculture.
-It also includes ED research programs at IES, the Office of Special Education Programs, the Office of Innovation and Improvement, and the Office of Career, Technical, and Adult Education, and through programs at the Smithsonian, Library of Congress, National Endowment for the Humanities, NASA, USAID, the Wilson Center, and others.
+All of the education technologies at the ED Games Expo each year are developed with support of more than 30 programs in the Federal government, including the Small Business Innovation Research (SBIR) programs at the U.S. Department of Education's Institute of Education Sciences (IES), the National Science Foundation, the National Institutes of Health, the Department of Agriculture, and the Department of Health and Human Services’ National Institute on Disability, Independent Learning, and Rehabilitative Research.
+It also includes ED research programs at IES, the Office of Special Education Programs, the Office of Innovation and Improvement, and the Office of Career, Technical, and Adult Education, and through programs at the Smithsonian, Library of Congress, the Institute of Museum and Library Services, the National Endowment for the Humanities, NASA, the National Science Foundation, the Department of Defense, and others.

 A broad audience participates at the ED Games Expo each year.